Zeckmathederg/glfs/README.md

 # Installation

 How do I convert these XML files to HTML?
 You need to have some software installed that deal with these conversions.
-Please read the INSTALL file to determine what programs you need to install and where to get instructions to install that software.
+Please read the `INSTALL.md` file to determine what programs you need to install and where to get instructions to install that software.